metaplex-foundation/docs/docs/01-programs/02-candy-machine/10-available-guards/06-freeze-token-payment.md

 To thaw a Frozen NFT, we must provide the following arguments to the route instruction of the guard:

 - **Path** = `thaw`: Selects the path to execute in the route instruction.
+- **Mint**: The address of the mint account defining the SPL Token we want to pay with.
+- **Destination Associated Token Address (ATA)**: The address of the associated token account to eventually send the tokens to.
 - **NFT Mint**: The mint address of the Frozen NFT to thaw.
 - **NFT Owner**: The address of the owner of the Frozen NFT to thaw.
+- **NFT Token Standard**: The token standard of the Frozen NFT to thaw.
+- **NFT Rule Set** (optional): The Rule Set of the Frozen NFT to thaw, if we are thawing a Programmable NFT with a Rule Set.

 ![CandyMachinesV3-GuardsFreezeTokenPayment3.png](/assets/candy-machine-v3/CandyMachinesV3-GuardsFreezeTokenPayment3.png#radius)